-Employees on furloughs shall be provided the University's contribution to the cost of the University-sponsored medical plans for a maximum of three (3) months in a calendar year where the employee's earnings are insufficient to otherwise generate the University contribution.
+Employees on furloughs shall be provided the University's contribution to the cost of the University-sponsored medical plans for a maximum of three months in a calendar year.
 For medical plans to remain in force, the employees on furlough must remit to the University, in advance, the amount of the employee's contribution, if any.
 Non-industrial disability and short-term disability insurance are not provided when employees are on furlough.
 Time on furlough is not qualifying time for vacation leave, sick leave, holiday pay, or service computation for seniority or retirement.

-G. REASSIGNMENT
+H. REASSIGNMENT

-The reassignment of an employee in a full-time career appointment to a partial-year appointment or to a part-time appointment at a fixed or variable percentage of time shall be considered a reduction in time and must be carried out in accordance with the provisions of Article 15 - Layoff and Reduction in Time.
+The reassignment of an employee in a full-time career appointment to a partial-year appointment or to a part-time appointment at a fixed or variable percentage of time shall be considered a reduction in time and must be carried out in accordance with the provisions of Article 13 - Layoff and Reduction in Time.

-Neither this Article nor any other Articles or provisions of this Agreement shall be construed as a guarantee of or limitation on the number of hours per work day or workweek.
+I. Neither this Article nor any other Articles or provisions of this Agreement shall be construed as a guarantee of or limitation on the number of hours per work day or workweek.